Top of site

 1. Earthquakes in Kyoto

 First, move under a table or desk to protect your body.
-Quickly extinguish any fires.
+Calmly extinguish any fires, if possible.
 Protect children and the elderly.
-If the power supply is suspended due to the earthquake, switch off the breaker.
-When the power is restored, check the safety of your appliances before you switch the breaker back on.
+If the power supply is suspended due to the earthquake, switch off the circuit breaker.
+When the power is restored, check the safety of your appliances before you switch the circuit breaker back on.

 Guard your head with your bag or a similar object and stand near a wall or pillar.
-Stay away from glass and exhibition shelving.
+Stay away from glass and display shelving.
 Evacuate according to the directions of those in charge.

 The train or bus may stop suddenly.
 Hold on to a strap or rail.
 Follow the instructions of the crew.

-Don’t stop moving and guard your head with your bag or a similar object until you have reached a safe area.
-Don’t go near to vending machines or the walls of buildings.
+Don’t stop moving, and guard your head with your bag or a similar object until you have reached a safe area.
+Don’t go near vending machines or the walls of buildings.

 Crouch down between the seats.
 Guard your head with your bag.
-Evacuate according to the direction of the ushers.
+Evacuate according to the directions of the ushers.

 Slow down gradually and stop the car on the left-hand side of the road.
 If you exit your car, leave your key in the ignition and don’t lock the door.